andresrinivasan/edge-central-http-export-example/README.md

 This repo contains ~~all~~ most* of the content from [the IOTech Edge Central HTTP Export Example](https://docs.iotechsys.com/edge-xpert23/app-services/http/export-events-to-http-endpoints.html) and is intended to help as a quickstart guide for a simple app service.

-*I replaced the boring echo service with data jokes.
+*I replaced the boring echo service with dad jokes.

 ## Prerequisites